 There are some limitations worth noting about what you can bring into Cuba – for example, you can’t bring drones to Cuba.

 Also be careful of devices like walkie-talkies, satellite phones, or GPS devices.
 Any personal computers, cell phones, cameras, or any other devices you normally travel with.

 My brother actually got held up in customs because he had thrown an internet-enabled remote control he used in a university class in his duffel bag and forgot to take it out before heading to Cuba.

 They were very confused about it and asked him questions about its use as it isn’t something that you’d generally see a traveler bring to Cuba.
 In the end, there weren’t any issues.

 President Obama’s policy changes towards Cuba in 2014 also paved the way for reopening the United States Embassy in Cuba after nearly 60 years.

 The American Embassy in Cuba offers emergency services to American citizens traveling in Cuba including assistance with lost passports, registering births abroad, and more.

-Located prominently along the Malecón sea wall in central Havana, the American Embassy in Cuba is currently only providing services to American citizens – even United States permanent residents are currently unable to receive attention here due to reduced staffing.
+Located prominently along the Malecón sea wall in central Havana, the American Embassy in Cuba is currently only providing services to American citizens, and has just started providing limited services to Cuban citizens.